rifqimunawar/rifqimunawar/README.md

 **rifqimunawar/rifqimunawar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

-# 💫 About Me:
+### 💫 About Me:

-My name is Rifqi Munawar Ridwan. <br>I was born in Cianjur, West Java. <br>Currently, I am studying Computer Science at Universitas Islam Nusantara. <br>As a programmer, I have a strong passion for coding and web development. <br>I also enjoy exploring new technologies and constantly expanding my knowledge. <br>Being a programmer allows me to unleash my creativity and problem-solving skills. <br>In addition to coding, I have an interest in video editing as well. <br>I believe in lifelong learning and strive to keep up with the ever-evolving field of technology.
+👋 Hi, I'm Rifqi Munawar.
+🏡 Currently, I am located in Bandung, West Java.
+🏫 I am currently studying at the Islamic University of Nusantara.
+🌱 I am currently learning fullstack web development.
+📫 You can reach me at Email - rifqimunawar47@gmail.com.
+💞️ I am interested in collaborating with any local/overseas companies.

 ## 🌐 Socials: